A distance exponent for Liouville quantum gravity: Introduction

 It is shown in~\cite[Theorems 1.13 and 1.14]{wedges} that there is a canonical (up to rotation) way to embed a peanosphere into $\BB C$ in such a way that the following is true.
 The peanosphere volume measure is mapped to the $\gamma$-quantum area measure corresponding to a particular type of $\gamma$-LQG surface $(\BB C ,h , 0, \infty)$ called a \emph{$\gamma$-quantum cone}~\cite[Definition 4.9]{wedges}.
 Note that here $h$ is a variant of the GFF on $\BB C$.
 The curve $\eta$ is mapped to a space-filling variant\footnote{Our $\kappa$ corresponds to the parameter $\kappa'$ in~\cite{ig4,wedges}.} of SLE$_\kappa$, $\kappa = 16/\gamma^2 > 4$ from $\infty$ to $\infty$~\cite[Sections 1.2.3 and 4.3]{ig4} which is sampled independently from $h$ and then parametrized in such a way that $\eta(0) = 0$ and the $\gamma$-quantum area $\mu_h(\eta([t_1,t_2]))$ is equal to $t_2-t_1$ for each $t_1<t_2$.
 The correlation of the peanosphere Brownian motion is given by $-\cos(\pi \gamma^2/4)$ (for $\gamma < \sqrt 2$, this is proven in~\cite{kappa8-cov}).
 The two coordinates of this Brownian motion give the net change in the quantum lengths of the left and right sides of $\eta$ relative to time 0, respectively, so are denoted by $L_t$ and $R_t$ for $t\in\BB R$.
 We write $Z_t = (L_t , R_t)$ for the peanosphere Brownian motion.
 See Section~\ref{sec-sle-prelim} and the references therein for more background on the above objects.

-In this article, we will study a family of planar maps $\{\mcl G^\ep\}_{\ep>0}$, called the \emph{LQG structure graphs}(also called \emph{mated-CRT maps}) associated with the pair $(h,\eta)$, which we expect converges in the scaling limit in the Gromov-Hausdorff sense (when equipped with their graph distances) to a metric on the surface parametrized by $h$.
+In this article, we will study a family of planar maps $\{\mcl G^\ep\}_{\ep>0}$, called the \emph{LQG structure graphs}(also called \emph{mated-CRT maps}) associated with the pair $(h,\eta)$, which we expect converges in the scaling limit in the Gromov-Hausdorff sense (when equipped with their graph distances) to an LQG metric induced by $h$.

 The vertices of the structure graph $\mcl G^\ep$ are the elements of $\ep\BB Z$.
-Two such vertices $x_1$ and $x_2$ are connected by an edge if the corresponding \emph{cells} $\eta([x_1-\ep , x_1])$ and $\eta([x_2-\ep , x_2])$ intersect along a non-trivial boundary arc.\footnote{It is easy to see that $\mcl G^\ep$ is a planar map with the embedding given by mapping each vertex to the corresponding cell.
+Two such vertices $x_1$ and $x_2$ are connected by an edge if the corresponding \emph{cells} $\eta([x_1-\ep , x_1])$ and $\eta([x_2-\ep , x_2])$ intersect along a non-trivial boundary arc (i.e., a connected set with more than one point).\footnote{It is easy to see that $\mcl G^\ep$ is a planar map with the embedding given by mapping each vertex to the corresponding cell.
 In fact, $\mcl G^\ep$ is a triangulation provided we draw two edges instead of one between the cells $\eta([x_1-\ep , x_1])$ and $\eta([x_2-\ep ,x_2])$ whenever $|x_1 - x_2| > \ep$ and these cells intersect along a non-trivial arc of each of their left and right boundaries (equivalently, both conditions in~\eqref{eqn-inf-adjacency} hold); see, the introduction of~\cite{gms-tutte} for more details.
 In this paper we only care about graph distances in $\mcl G^\ep$, so these facts will not be relevant for us. } Note that this means that $x\in\ep\BB Z$ corresponds to the time interval $[x-\ep , x]$ for $\eta$.
 See Figure~\ref{fig-structure-graph} for an illustration of the above definition.